Pkhristi-devloper/Three-JS---Learning/Bruno Simon/Lecture 3 Basic Scene/READ.md

     we are going to use PerspetiveCamera

-    we must have to provide the params inside the camera first param is fov - Field Of View this is a vertical vision angle
+    we must have to provide the params inside the camera

+    first param is fov - Field Of View this is a vertical vision angle
         in degrees
         also called fov
         (in simple language, it is the angle for which the camera can see)

+    second param is - Aspect Ratio
+        the width of render devided by the height of the render we don't have a render then we can also decide by window width and height or we can also define one object which will contain the sizes and then will define the aspect ratio

+        for ex. : const sizes = {
+            height: 600,
+            width: 800
+        }
+        and when we want to use this, we will simply write sizes.width & sizes.height

+Renderer
+    renderer renders the scene from the camera point of view result drawn into canvas
+    A canvas is an HTML element in which we draw all the objects Three.js will use WebGL to draw the render inside this canvas You can create this or you can let Three.js do it